Alpha-Thalassemia/Impaired intellectual development syndrome, X-Linked (ATRX)

 What is Alpha-Thalassemia/Impaired intellectual development syndrome, X-linked?

-This rare disease is a genetic condition that affects mainly males.
+Alpha-Thalassemia/Impaired intellectual development syndrome, X-linked is a rare genetic condition that affects mainly males.
 There are more than 200 reported cases to date.

 The main features of the syndrome include severe intellectual disability, developmental delay, and unique facial features.